norcams/docs-enduser/docs/terms-of-service.rst

 * Email

-  Your UH-IaaS project is closely related to your email account.
+  Your NREC project is closely related to your email account.
 We collect your email address via Dataporten_ as we need this information for authentication and notification purposes.
 We keep your email in our database as long as you are an active user of our services.
   If you change your email, you are responsible for notifying us so that we can update it, otherwise, you may risk losing your project and data.

 * Instances (virtual machines)